Baba Souare

-Baba Oulen Souare (born 7 March 1999) is a Swiss footballer who currently plays as a defender for Swiss side Servette.
+Baba Oulen Souare (born 7 March 1999) is a Swiss professional footballer who plays as a defender for Swiss Promotion League club Vevey-Sports.

 Club career

 Early years

 Born in Genève, Switzerland, Souare started his career in the youth sector at Servette.

 Servette

 Souare began his senior career in Switzerland with Servette.

 Grasshoppers

 He transferred to Grasshopper Club Zurich on 29 March 2019.

 Loan to Kriens

-Souare was loaned to Kriens for 1 year by Grasshopper Club Zürich on 24 August 2020.
+Souare was loaned to Kriens for one year by Grasshoppers on 24 August 2020.

-Servette
+Return to Servette

-Souare signed a 3-year contract with Servette on 20 July 2022.
+Souare signed a three-year contract with Servette on 20 July 2022.
+Souare left Servette by mutual consent on 30 January 2024.

+Næstved

+On 31 January 2024, Souare joined Danish 1st Division club Næstved Boldklub.
+He left Næstved at the end of the season, which ended with relegation to the 2024-25 Danish 2nd Division.

 International career

 Born in Switzerland, Souare is of Senegalese descent.
 He has been capped at youth level for Switzerland.